-Directive 2003/55/EC assigns to the regulator the sole competency for the functioning of the balancing market within a Member States.
+Directive 2003/54/EC assigns to the regulator the sole competency for the functioning of the balancing market within a Member State.
+According to the Article 23, Paragraph 2, "The regulatory authorities shall be responsible for fixing or approving, prior to their entry into force, at least the methodologies used to calculate or establish the terms and conditions for the provision of balancing services."
 With regard to cross border issues, there is a need for regulators to co-ordinate.
-It may not be clear for example about which regulator has competence to oversee or enforce any breach of rules, to whom an aggrieved market party should turn where a difficulty arises, or which regulator or regulators may approve or veto modifications to balancing market rules.
+It may not be clear for example which regulator has competence to oversee or enforce any breach of rules, to whom an aggrieved market party should turn where a difficulty arises, or which regulator or regulators may approve or veto modifications to balancing market rules.
 This cross border 'regulatory gap' will need to be addressed in any market integration question.